 What Is Motor Trade Insurance?

-Motor trade insurance is a policy that’s taken out by someone who runs a business involving vehicles.
-Policies can provide cover for businesses that deal with both their own and any customer’s vehicles that they take into their ‘care, custody and control’.
+Motor trade insurance is a policy taken out by someone who runs a business involving vehicles.
+Policies can cover companies that deal with their own and any customer’s vehicles that they take into their ‘care, custody and control’.

-Given that motor trade insurance can cover such a wide range of businesses, every policy must be specifically tailored to each individual or firm.
-Whether you are a motor trader, motor mechanic, or breakdown technician we can help you find cover in just a few minutes.
+Since motor trade insurance can cover a wide range of businesses, every policy must be specifically tailored to each individual or firm.
+Whether you are a motor trader, mechanic, or breakdown technician, we can help you find coverage in just a few minutes.

 To complete a quick quote all we need is: